 - Parchment Paper: Sounds like a simple term right?
 People often confuse parchment paper with wax paper, when they are, in fact, not the same thing.
 So make sure you have the correct one before beginning.

 - Almond meal: This is very finely ground almost, very similar to the consistence of flour.
 You can make this on your own, of for sake of ease, you can buy this in the whole foods of your supermarket.

 - Punch Down: This is when you take a item and punch a hole in the middle, with the intent to do something with the process.
 Often times, people punch pizza dough to add seasoning, this would be the same thing, only to add air.

 - Folding: Folding is when you take a rubber spatula and while scraping the sides of the bowl, you push the dough into the center, repeating the process over and over again.

-- Stiff Peaks: When you are making merengue, you want to make sure that you have “Stiff Peaks.”
+- Stiff Peaks: When you are making meringue, you want to make sure that you have “Stiff Peaks.”
 This means that when you lift your mixer out of the egg white, it should appear as if it we mountain peaks.
 See the image below to see the perfect peak!
-You also don’t want to over mix your merengue so much that it gets clumpy – that will give you really chunky macarons.
+You also don’t want to over mix your meringue so much that it gets clumpy – that will give you really chunky macaroons.

 - 2/3 cup almond meal or ground almonds

 - 1 1/2 cups powdered sugar